Treasure Cloud terminated its services in July 2022. We will no longer be updating this review.

 - Uses AWS servers

-- Can manage multiple cloud accounts
+- Manage multiple accounts

 - Generous free plan

-- Up to 800GB free from referrals
+- Up to 800GB free via referrals

 - Sluggish interface